felixfilipi/Computer-Vision/README.md

 This repository aims to summarize various private project about computer vision using OpenCV library.

+<h2> If you found that this repository helpful to learn CV, don't forget to give a star, thanks

 In this repo, frequently I use some library such as:
 * OpenCV
 * Matplotlib
 * Numpy
+* Os

 <h4>Each Project has it owns explanation in the README file, so hopefully, it can help you out to understand the code better.</h4>